 Sanusi, (2007) on the other hand argued that environmental amenities are "facilities available to households within and around their houses.
 They ·are· consumed directly or indirectly by households on daily basis".
 The presence of these facilities adds to the comfort, joy and general welfare of the households.
-He argued further that among these facilities are "open spaces within housing units, habitable rooms, the size of the dwelling unit, the average size of rooms, the number of rooms with cross ventilation, number of toilets available to households, the distribution of bathrooms and kitchen among households".
-It is important to note that living standard is measurable, because socioeconomic status of the people to a large extent depends on the quality of infrastructural facilities provided with good maintenance culture.
+He argued further that among these facilities are "open spaces within housing units, habitable rooms, the size of the dwelling unit, the average size of rooms, the number of rooms with cross ventilation, number of toilets available to households.
+It is important to note that living standard is measurable, because socio-economic status of the people to a large extent depends on the quality of infrastructural facilities provided with good maintenance culture.